turingschool/backend-curriculum-site/module4/projects/quantified_self/qs_server_side.md

 You will be creating a front-end to consume your fully-tested Express API that users will utilize to track calories in meals that they eat.
 You can use [this](https://github.com/turingschool-examples/qs-fe-starter-kit) as a starter kit.

+You can also use [this Webpack starter kit](https://github.com/wbkd/webpack-starter) that may be a bit more robust than the one we have provided above.

 * All applications should be deployed with Heroku.
 For more information on how to do this, look [here](https://codeburst.io/deploy-your-webpack-apps-to-heroku-in-3-simple-steps-4ae072af93a8)

 ### Back End Features